A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Numerical experiments for the FHN model

 where $X^l(T)$ and $\widetilde{X}^l_\Delta(T)$ denote the $l$-th simulated path at a fixed time $T$ of the true process and the approximated process, respectively, for $l=1,\ldots,M$.

 In Figure \ref{fig:convergence}, we report the RMSEs of the different numerical methods in log2 scale as a function of the time step $\Delta$ used to simulate $\widetilde{X}^l_\Delta(T)$.
 Since the true process is not known, the reference values $X^l(T)$ are simulated with the TEM method \eqref{eq:EM_Tamed} using the small time step $\Delta=2^{-14}$.
 We verified that using a different scheme for the simulation of the reference paths does not affect the results of the experiments.
-The approximated trajectories $\widetilde{X}^l_\Delta(T)$ are generated with the LT \eqref{SP1_FHN}, S \eqref{SP3_FHN}, TEM \eqref{eq:EM_Tamed}, DTEM \eqref{DTEM}, TrEM \eqref{TrEM} and DTrEM \eqref{DTrEM} method, respectively, under different choices of the time step, namely $\Delta=2^{-k}$, $k=6,\ldots,12$.
-We consider $T=10$, $M=10^3$, $X_0=(0,0)^{\top}$ and set all model parameters to $1$.
-The theoretical convergence order $1$ of the splitting methods, established in Theorem \ref{thm:convergence_FHN}, is confirmed numerically.
+The approximated trajectories $\widetilde{X}^l_\Delta(T)$ are generated with the LT~\eqref{SP1_FHN}, S \eqref{SP3_FHN}, TEM \eqref{eq:EM_Tamed}, DTEM \eqref{DTEM}, TrEM \eqref{TrEM}, DTrEM~\eqref{DTrEM} and PTrEM~\eqref{PTrEM} method, respectively, under different choices of the time step, namely $\Delta=2^{-k}$, $k=6,\ldots,12$.
+We consider $T=5$, $M=10^4$, $X_0=(0,0)^{\top}$ and set all model parameters to $1$.
+All RMSEs are also reported in Table~\ref{table1}.
+The theoretical convergence order $1$, established in Theorem~\ref{thm:convergence_FHN}, is confirmed numerically.
 The S splitting yields the smallest RMSEs among all considered numerical methods.
-The RMSEs of the LT splitting almost coincide with that of the two truncated Euler-Maruyama variants.
-The RMSEs of the tamed Euler-Maruyama methods are larger than those obtained under the splitting and truncated methods.
-The DTEM method yields the largest RMSEs, and for that method we only observe a convergence of order $1/2$.
-The latter finding is in agreement with the observations in \cite{Kelly2018}.
-All RMSEs are also reported in Table \ref{table1}.
-It can be observed that the RMSEs of the LT method lie slightly above those obtained under the truncated methods, which are identical (up to the reported precision).
+The RMSEs of the LT method lie slightly above those obtained under the TrEM and DTrEM methods, which are identical (up to the reported precision).
+The RMSEs of the tamed Euler-Maruyama methods are larger than those obtained under the splitting, TrEM and DTrEM methods.
+For the DTEM method we only observe a convergence of order $1/2$, in agreement with the observations in \cite{Kelly2018,Tretyakov2012}.
+The PTrEM method yields the largest RMSEs.
+However, we observe that for smaller values of $\sigma_i$, $i=1,2$, the method improves (see also Appendix \ref{app_cubic}, where the impact of the noise intensity on the performance of that method is discussed).